A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

-\paragraph{Designing the Availability Costs} We consider an agent available if it is present in the workcell and if it is not occupied by any other task.
-In case multiple agents are available, the allocator node tries to assign the task to the agent whose cost is smaller.
-The availability value has been added to the cost function, and not to the problem constraints, since we cannot ensure that at least an agent is always available.
-One simple definition of the availability activation is the following:
+\paragraph{Designing the Availability Costs} We consider a worker available if it is present in the workcell and if it is not occupied by any other action.
+In case multiple workers are available, the allocator node tries to assign the action to the worker whose cost is smaller.
+The availability value has been added to the cost function, and not to the problem constraints, since we cannot ensure that at least an worker is always available.
+One simple definition of availability cost is the following:

-$\alpha_i$ is the availability cost of $w_i$.
+$\alpha_i$ is the unavailability cost of $w_i$.
 To ensure that the availability weights more than the other costs, we set $\alpha_i > \max{\{c_{ij}\}}$.
-With this method, we are able to ensure that the allocation node favors an available agent, minimizing in this way the single-agent waiting times.
-In this case, the agent's suitability for the task is not considered.
-On the other hand, in some situations, instead of allocating a task only among the available agents, which might all be strongly unsuitable for the task, it might be convenient to make the system wait for the most suitable agent.
+With this method, we are able to ensure that the allocation node favors an available worker, minimizing in this way the single-worker waiting times.
+In this case, the worker's suitability for the action is not considered.
+On the other hand, in some situations, might be convenient to make the system wait for a suitable worker (low Worker-Action cost), instead of assigning the action to one available agent.
+This is the case, for example, when other workers are available, but are all unsuitable for the action (high Worker-Action cost).
 For this reason, we modified the binary nature of the availability to account for the remaining execution time: